DemandCube/NeverwinterDP_Legacy/README.md

 * * *

-YourKit supports NeverwinterDP open source project with its full-featured Java Profiler.
-YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+YourKit supports NeverwinterDP open source project with its full-featured Java Profiler YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
 Take a look at YourKit's leading software products:
 [YourKit Java Profiler] (http://www.yourkit.com/java/profiler/index.jsp) and